ventilate-schools/ventilate-schools.github.io/index.md

 # DIY air filters

-A cash-strapped school is going to accept the donation of these, so y'all are going to want to see what they look like
+A cash-strapped school is going to accept the donation of these, so y'all are going to need to see what they look like:

 <div>
    <!-- thanks to https://rushabhshahprograms.github.io/ImageSlider-Frontend for the slider -->